Mayko2003/jtable-rick-morty/README.md

 # test-jtable

-Download and paste jtable source in root folder, then rename folder only to 'jtable'
+Download and paste jtable source in root folder, then rename folder to 'jtable'